said017/ethereum-learning-notes/defi-hack-labs-note.md

 42,346,768.252804 / 33,906.6145928 = 1248.9235

 (Market prices may differ from the calculated price by a few cents.
 In most cases, this refers to a trading fee or a new transaction that affects the pool.
 This variance can be skimmed with skim()1.)

+Oracle Price Manipulation Attack Modes
+Most common attack modes:

+Alter the oracle address

+Root cause: lack of verification mechanism
+For example: Rikkei Finance
+Through flash loans, an attacker can drain liquidity, resulting in wrong pricing information in an oracle.

+This is most often seen in attackers calling these functions.
+GetPrice、Swap、StackingReward, Transfer(with burn fee), etc.
+Root cause: Protocols using unsafe/compromised oracles, or the oracle did not implement time-weighted average price features.
+Example: One Ring Finance
+Protip-case 2: During code review ensure the functionbalanceOf()is well guarded.